cmg189/smtp_client/README.md

 - Description:

-    makes connection to the smtp2go server
+    Makes connection to the smtp2go server

 - Parameters:

-    `char smtp_server[]` represents the hostname of smtp2go
+    `char smtp_server[]` Represents the hostname of smtp2go

-    `int smtp_port` represents the port number to connect to smtp2go
+    `int smtp_port` Represents the port number to connect to smtp2go

 - Return:

-    `int server_socket_fd` represents the file descriptor of the TCP socket made when connecting
+    `int server_socket_fd` Represents the file descriptor of the TCP socket made when connecting

 ---